Class-incremental learning: survey and performance evaluation on image classification: Related work

 This surge of new research has also resulted in recent surveys on the subject.
 Parisi et al.~\cite{parisi2019continual} provide an extensive survey on lifelong learning.
 This review is especially valuable because of its in-depth discussion of how biological systems address lifelong learning.
 They thoroughly discuss biologically-motivated solutions, such as structural plasticity, memory replay, curriculum and transfer learning.
 Another review~\cite{lesort2020continual} focuses on continual learning for robotics, and puts special effort into unifying evaluation methodologies between continual learning for robotics and non-robotics applications, with the aim of increasing cross-domain progress in continual learning.
 These reviews, however, do not provide an experimental performance evaluation of existing methods in the field.

 Some recent surveys do include evaluation of methods.
 Pfulb and Gepperth~\cite{pfulb2019comprehensive} propose a training and evaluation paradigm for task-IL methods, limited to two tasks.
 De Lange et al.~\cite{delange2021continual} perform an extensive survey of task-IL with an experimental evaluation, including an analysis of model capacity, weight decay, and dropout regularization within context of task-IL.
 In addition, they propose a framework for continually determining the stability-plasticity trade-off of the learner -- which we also apply in our evaluation.
-Existing surveys focus on task-IL, and to the best of our knowledge there is no survey which categorizes and broadly evaluates \mbox{class-IL} approaches.
+The more challenging setting of class-IL has led to many new methods to address its particular problems.
+The majority of these methods were not included by De Lange et al.~\cite{delange2021continual}, nor do they perform any evaluation in the class-IL setting.

+There are two concurrent surveys on class-IL: Mai et al.~\cite{mai2021online} perform a comparison of methods in the online class-IL settings, whereas offline class-IL is the focus of our survey.
+Belouadah et al.~\cite{belouadah2020comprehensive} perform a comparison of several class-IL methods.
+Our survey and performance evaluation include methods EWC, MAS, PathInt, EEIL, RWalk, LwM, DMC and GD, all of which are excluded from their survey.

 \minisection{Mask-based methods.} This type of parameter isolation methods reduce or completely eliminate catastrophic forgetting by applying masks to each parameter or to each layer's representations.
 However, by learning useful paths for each task in the network structure, the simultaneous evaluation of all learned tasks is not possible.
 This forces several forward passes with different masks, which makes such methods effective for task-aware evaluation, but impractical for task-agnostic settings~\cite{delange2021continual, masana2020ternary}.
 Piggyback learns masks on network weights while training a backbone~\cite{mallya2018piggyback}.
 PackNet learns weights and then prunes them to generate masks~\cite{mallya2018packnet}.
 HAT~\cite{serra2018overcoming} applies attention masks on layer activations to penalize modifications to those that are important for a specific task.
 DAN~\cite{rosenfeld2018incremental} combines existing filters to learn filters for new tasks.
 Finally, PathNet~\cite{fernando2017pathnet} learns selective routing through the weights using evolutionary strategies.